Tom Elliott

 Of course, I take some trouble to have my imaginary people live in a fact-checked world.
 They don’t seem to mind, and it makes me feel better.

 I was drawn to science and technology as a boy, but good experiences with English and history in high school turned me towards the humanities.
 I enjoyed my undergraduate work in American History and Literature, and I went on to get a PhD., intending to teach college English and write poetry.
-I was just discovering how hard that was going to be when the phone rang.
-It was Gulf Oil, offering an editing job.
-So I got out of English and into oil, and thence into information technology and telecommunications, my professional home for nearly thirty years.

-I am grateful that my work allowed me to travel to places as diverse as Taiwan and Kansas.
-I don't think of myself as a travel writer, but I have found that interesting stories can come from looking hard enough at a place or a thing from enough different angles.
+Place has played a significant role in my writing.
+Interesting stories can come from looking hard enough at a place or a thing from enough different angles.
 I am interested in using multiple disciplines – the natural sciences, popular culture, economics, history – to understand the richness of Moose Factory, Ontario, or the resonance of a simple word like “mister.”

 (C) Thomas R. Elliott 2013